hichamweblog/Word-Analytics/README.md

 This command will launch a development server, and you'll be able to view the website locally in your web browser.

+## Contributing

+If you would like to contribute to this repository, feel free to open issues or submit pull requests.
+Contributions and improvements are always welcome.

 ## License

 This project is licensed under the [MIT License](./LICENSE).

+## Acknowledgments

+This project is inspired by [this course](https://bytegrad.com/courses/professional-javascript).
+Special thanks to the instructor.